helenrybak/data_analytics_portfolio/README.md

 ## About

-I am a detail-oriented Data Analyst with a passion for numbers, data analysis, and turning information into valuable insights.
+I am a detail-oriented Data Analyst with a passion for numbers, data analysis, and turning information into valuable insights to inform business decisions.

-I have over 10 years of experience in financial analytics, audit, and digital marketing.
-I have developed a strong foundation in collecting, analyzing, and visualizing data to extract meaning, reveal hidden insights, and enable better decision-making.
-I have an analytical background and hold a Master's degree in Finance from Donetsk State University of Management.
+Skilled in data cleansing and visualization, developing SQL/ETL queries, analyzing and reporting data, automating reports, and creating dashboards.
+Proficient in SQL, Tableau, Excel, and Python basics.

-I worked in a global team that helped me become more empathetic, compassionate, and open-minded.
+I have strong analytical skills with the ability to interpret complex data, provide data-driven insights, and present findings to stakeholders.

-Currently, I am living in Italy and willing to relocate for the right opportunity.
+Certified by Cisco and graduated with a degree in Economics.

 My LinkedIn https://www.linkedin.com/in/helenrybakova/